-Neurofibromatosis, pronounced neuro-fibroma-tosis, is a genetic disorder of the nervous system that causes tumors to form on the nerves anywhere in or on the body at any time.
+Neurofibromatosis, pronounced neuro-fibroma-tosis, is a group of genetic disorders of the nervous system that causes tumors to form on the nerves anywhere in or on the body at any time.

-Neurofibromatosis causes unchecked growth of tissue along the nerves.
-This can put pressure on affected nerves and cause pain, severe nerve damage, and loss of function in the area served by the nerve.
+Neurofibromatosis type 1 causes unchecked growth of tissue along the nerves.
+This can put pressure on affected nerves and cause pain, nerve damage, and loss of function in the area served by the nerve.
 Problems with sensation or movement can occur, depending on the nerves affected.
-The condition can be very different from person to person, even among people in the same family who have the NF1 gene.
+The condition can be very different from person to person, even among people in the same family who have the NF1 gene pathogenic variant.

-The “coffee-with-milk” (café-au-lait) spots are the hallmark symptom of neurofibromatosis.
+The “coffee-with-milk” (café-au-lait) spots on the skin are the hallmark symptom of neurofibromatosis.
 Although many healthy people have 1 or 2 small café-au-lait spots, adults with 6 or more spots greater than 1.5 cm in diameter are likely to have neurofibromatosis.
-In some people with the condition, these spots may be the only symptom.
+People whose only symptom is 6 or more CAL macules would need genetic testing to distinguish whether they have Legius Syndrome or NF1.
+The diagnostic criteria for Legius syndrome are 1) 6 or more CAL macules, 2) no other symptoms of NF1 except potential freckling in the underarm or groin, and 3) genetic testing for SPRED1 pathogenic variants.
+In some people, as often seen in children, these spots may be the only symptom, but the patient would still need to have genetic testing to get a confirmed diagnosis of NF1.

 Two or more of the following: